Characterizing Graph Datasets for Node Classification: Homophily-Heterophily Dichotomy and Beyond: Introduction

-To measure the level of heterophily, several \emph{homophily measures} are used in the literature~\cite{abu2019mixhop,pei2020geom,zhu2020beyond,lim2021large}, but these measures may significantly disagree with each other.
+To measure the level of homophily, several \emph{homophily measures} are used in the literature~\cite{abu2019mixhop,lim2021large,pei2020geom,zhu2020beyond}, but these measures may significantly disagree with each other.
 In this work, we start by addressing the problem of how to properly measure the homophily level of a graph.
 For this, we formalize some desirable properties of a reasonable homophily measure and check which measures satisfy which properties.
-One essential property is called \emph{constant baseline} and, informally speaking, it requires a measure to be not sensitive to the number of classes and their size balance.
-Our analysis reveals that commonly used homophily measures do not satisfy this property and thus cannot be used across different datasets.
+One essential property is called \emph{constant baseline} and, informally speaking, it requires a measure to be not biased towards particular numbers of classes or their size balance.
+Our analysis reveals that commonly used homophily measures do not satisfy this property and thus cannot be compared across different datasets.
 In contrast, a measure that we call \emph{adjusted homophily} (a.k.a.~\emph{assortativity coefficient}) satisfies most of the desirable properties while being rarely used in graph ML literature.
 Based on our theoretical analysis, we advise using adjusted homophily as a better alternative to the commonly used measures.
-Our theoretical analysis of homophily is partially motivated by recent papers considering performance measures for classification and clustering problems~\cite{gosgens2021good,gosgens2021systematic}.
-Interestingly, adjusted homophily is related to both \emph{Cohen’s Kappa} and \emph{Matthews correlation coefficient}~--- two popular classification performance measures.

-Then, we note that heterophilous datasets may have various connection patterns, and some of them are easier for GNNs than others.
-Motivated by that, we propose a new measure called \emph{label informativeness} (LI) that allows one to further distinguish different sorts of heterophily.
-This measure characterizes how much information the neighbor's label provides about the node's label.
-We analyze $\mathrm{LI}$ via the same theoretical framework and show that it satisfies the constant baseline property and thus is comparable across datasets with different numbers of classes and class size balance.
+Then, we note that heterophilous datasets may have various connectivity patterns, and some of them are easier for GNNs than others.
+Motivated by that, we propose a new graph property called \emph{label informativeness} (LI) that allows one to further distinguish different sorts of heterophily.
+LI characterizes how much information the neighbor's label provides about the node's label.
+We analyze this measure via the same theoretical framework and show that it satisfies the constant baseline property and thus is comparable across datasets.
 We also observe empirically that $\mathrm{LI}$ better agrees with GNN performance than homophily measures.
-Thus, while being very simple to compute, $\mathrm{LI}$ intuitively explains why GNNs can sometimes perform well on heterophilous datasets~--- a phenomenon recently observed in the literature.
+Thus, while being very simple to compute, $\mathrm{LI}$ intuitively illustrates why GNNs can sometimes perform well on heterophilous datasets~--- a phenomenon recently observed in the literature.
+While LI is not a measure of homophily, it naturally complements adjusted homophily by distinguishing different heterophily patterns.